-The Managing Director, Mr Sarant, has a contract of employment, key terms of which for 2014/15 were:
+The Managing Director, Mr Sarant, has a contract of employment, key terms of which for 2015/16 were:

 - A total remuneration package of \$712,000 per annum (excluding short term incentive (STI) but including long service leave). - Eligible for an STI of up to \$120,000 (20% of base salary) against annual performance criteria set by the Board.
-For the year ended 30 June 2015, payment of the STI was dependent upon the outperformance by the Company of its budgeted profit after tax on a normalised basis and excluding any one-off or non-trading items (eg, profit on the sale of real estate) (but including any one-off or non-trading items that were included in the budget), with the amount of the STI determined in accordance with the sliding scale set out in the table on page 23 of the remuneration report.
-For the year ended 30 June 2016, payment of an STI is again dependent upon outperformance by the Company of its budgeted profit after tax on a normalised basis and excluding any one-off or non-trading items (eg, profit on the sale of real estate) (but including any one-off or non-trading items that were included in the budget). - If the Board introduces a long term incentive scheme (LTI), Mr Sarant will be eligible to participate in the scheme.
-However, there is not presently any LTI scheme in place. - In accordance with best practice, the Board may require Mr Sarant to repay all or part of any bonus, STI or LTI paid in circumstances where there has been a material misstatement in relation to the financial statements of the Company in any qualifying period relevant to the payment of that bonus, STI or LTI. - Either of Mr Sarant and the Company may terminate Mr Sarant's employment on the giving of three months notice or, in the case of the Company, payment in lieu of the three months notice.
+For the year ended 30 June 2016, payment of the STI was dependent upon the outperformance by the Company of its budgeted profit after tax on a normalised basis and excluding any one-off or non-trading items (eg, profit on the sale of real estate) (but including any one-off or non-trading items that were included in the budget), with the amount of the STI determined in accordance with the sliding scale set out in the table above.
+For the year ended 30 June 2017, payment of an STI is again dependent upon outperformance by the Company of its budgeted profit after tax on a normalised basis and excluding any one-off or non-trading items (eg, profit on the sale of real estate) (but including any one-off or non-trading items that were included in the budget).